wp-plugins/tabby-responsive-tabs/readme.txt

 = Pasted-in shortcodes aren't working or the tabs have a 'stepped' appearance = If you are copying & pasting the example shortcodes into the visual editor and the shortcodes don't seem to be working or the tabs appear in a stepped configuration, look at the page in the text editor to be sure that you aren't adding in any extra markup that isn't visible in the visual editor.
-Delete any opening and closing <pre> or/or <code> tags pairs surrounding the tab shortcodes. (this can apply to any plugin using shortcodes).
+Delete any opening and closing &lt;pre&gt; and/or &lt;code&gt; tags pairs surrounding the tab shortcodes. (this would apply to any plugin using shortcodes).

 = Where is the plugin's admin page? =